rritec/powerbi/Notebooks/PBI_02_02_Power_Pivot_DAX_Metrics.md

     - User Principal Name (UPN) is the name of a system user in an email address format.
     - A UPN (for example: john.doe@domain.com) consists of the user name (login name), separator (the @ symbol), and domain name (UPN suffix)

-1. What is Implicity Mesure.
+1. What is Implicity Measure.
-    - Implicit measures are automatic behaviors that allow visuals to summarize model column data.
+    - Implicit measures are automatic behaviours that allow visuals to summarize model column data.
-1. What is Explicity Mesure.
+1. What is Explicity Measure.
     - Explicit measures, also known simply as measures, are calculations that you can add to your model.
-1. What is compound Mesure.
+1. What is compound Measure.
     - When a measure references one or more measures, it's known as a compound measure.
     - Example ``` Profit = [Revenue] - [Cost] ```